olivernina/nephi/README.md

 Be sure to **provide a valid alphabet.txt file** for your dataset (either pass one in as a parameter or create local file alphabet.txt).

 For more help with argument structure, use `nephi$ python crnn_main.py -h`.

+## Acknowledgments
+Big thanks to Russell Ault from OSU who collaborated in development of the code made it possible to have a more robust framework.
+Also thanks to Roger Pack from FamilySearch who presented our work at the annual Family History Technology Workshop and who gave us good feedback during the development of the library.
+Other people worth to mention for their feedback and input are Dr. William Barrett from BYU, Dr. Doug Kennard and Seth Stwart.